Homemade Lavender Liqueur Recipe

 How to Use Lavender Liqueur

 This liqueur tastes great when chilled.
-I like to serve it over ice with a squeeze of fresh lemon juice and soda water for a refreshing summer drink.
+I like to serve it over ice with a squeeze of fresh lime juice and soda water for a refreshing summer drink.
 It’s perfect in this Lavender Lemonade Cocktail, too!

 The floral aroma has a calming scent perfect for unwinding after a busy day.